kevroletin/kevroletin.github.io/_drafts/how-tty-works-sessions.md

 ### Missing parts of a.out

-With recent changes, our utility works but it has a few drawbacks:
+With recent changes, our utility works, but it has a few drawbacks:
 * it does nothing useful: it intercepts data, but doesn't process it in any meaningful way;
 * it doesn't propagate a window size change signal from `tty(2)` to `tty(4)`.